dovecot/documentation/docs/core/man/doveconf.1.md

 by executing doveconf, unless they can get the settings by connecting to the config UNIX socket.

-For system administrators, **doveconf** is mainly useful for dumping the configuration in easy human readable output.
+For system administrators, **doveconf** is mainly useful for inspecting the current configuration in an easy human readable format, checking individual settings, and comparing configured values against their defaults.

+It can also be used to inspect configuration @groups by querying them directly.

 ## OPTIONS